tonymorony/nspv_pywallet/README.md

 If daemon wasn't started - wallet will start it for you.
 If daemon was started as nSPV superlight client - wallet should start fine as well.

 Otherwise you'll need to stop daemon first then start wallet.

+## Disclosure
+* Current build makes price requests to Coinpaprika by default every 5 minutes, when Refresh button is pressed, or fiat currency is changed.
+This will display your IP address to Coinpaprika during this request, if you would like, you can disable prices in the settings menu by simply clicking 'Disable/Enable prices' and renable it the same way.
+I am working on a solution to mask your IP address.